-As previously provided in Section 2, effective 1 January 2010, no SBT may be accepted for domestic sale, export or import, without the verified CCSBT CDS documentation.
 The appropriate CCSBT Catch Monitoring and Re-Export/Export After Landing of Domestic Product Forms are required to be forwarded onto AFMA by the receiver of any SBT import consignment.

 v.
-Reference to applicable legislation and penalties:-Please refer to Section 1 for details on applicable legislation and penalties relating to CCSBT CDS documents.
+Reference to applicable legislation and penalties:-

+Please refer to Section 1 for details on applicable legislation and penalties relating to CCSBT CDS documents.

 vi.
-Other relevant information3:-
+Other relevant information:-